NoRedInk/ruby-style-guide/README.md

   # bad
   def too_much; something; something_else; end

-  # okish:  notice that the first ; is required
+  # passable:  notice that the first ; is required
   def no_braces_method; body end

-  # okish:  notice that the second ; is optional
+  # passable:  notice that the second ; is optional
   def no_braces_method; body; end

-  # okish:  valid syntax, but no ; makes it kind of hard to read
+  # passable:  valid syntax, but no ; makes it kind of hard to read
   def some_method() body end

   # good